robertdebock/ansible-role-service/README.md

 ---
 # defaults file for service

-# status_list can contain a list of services to add to the system.
+# service_list can contain a list of services to add to the system.
 # The mandatory items for each item are:
 # - name: The (short) name of the service, i.e. "tomcat".
 # - description: A bit longer name, i.e. "Tomcat application server".